- Buying Advice

 What room size do I need for my pool table?

-Slate bed pool tables come in a variety of sizes, which means you should be able to find the perfect one to fit your games room.
+Pool tables come in a variety of sizes, which means you should be able to find the perfect one to fit your home.
 We explain exactly how to work out how much space you need for all the main table sizes, and provide suggested measurements to cater for a variety of cue sizes.

 Pool tables need to have enough space around them to allow for players to cue shots from any angle, ideally with a full-size 57-inch cue.
 This guide will help you to decide what table and cue size is practical for your room.